 Food served at PTA events will typically follow the ethos of this school food policy, but we do recognise that many PTA events are 'special' or celebratory therefore we would allow some leeway.
 Consumption of sweets should be controlled e.g. by prepacked quantities of sweets on a ticket scheme.
-There must always be the option of water and children's drinks should be low sugar.
+There must always be the option of water and children's drinks should be low in sugar.

-FFPS currently subscribes to, and works in partnership with, The Real Junk Food Project and their 'Fuel for School' campaign to provide families with access to food from supermarkets that would otherwise go to landfill.
+FFPS currently subscribes to, and works in partnership with, Rethink Food to provide families with access to food from supermarkets that would otherwise go to landfill.
 This food is safe but may be on or beyond its 'Best Before' date.
 Stalls will be held at least every week and families can take any food that they would like on a 'Pay as you Feel' (not free) basis.
 Stalls will be supplemented by harvests from Farfield Farm and school eggs that will be available to purchase.
 Receipts from the food stalls go to sustain Farfield Farm.
 Tea and coffee refreshments provided to visitors will generally be fair-trade.
 We will try to avoid using disposable cups/packaging wherever practicable.